8000 Support Services

 8210 BUILDINGS AND GROUNDS

 Identification shall be required of all those seeking to enter a district building or loitering on school premises.
 All visitors to school buildings shall report to the school office.
 Any person on school property who has not registered with the school office is illegally on school property and must identify himself/herself properly or be asked to leave school property.
 If the visitor refuses to leave school property or creates any disturbance, staff members are authorized to request assistance from the local law enforcement agency.
-In such case the Superintendent of Schools should be notified.
+In such case the Superintendent should be notified.

 Adopted March 13, 1989